bmxbmx3/annotation_transform_pyqt/README.md

 }
 ```

-If you want to extend more formats, just follow the code in the "algorithm" directory to make your own.And I'm glad to welcome your PR for this project. :)
+If you want to extend more formats, just follow the code in the "algorithm" directory to make your own.
+And I'm glad to welcome your PR for this project. :)